Unlock a world of possibilities! Login now and discover the exclusive benefits awaiting you.

 Example:

-If the allow list has been configured correctly in Qlik Sense, then the issue may lie in the web portal or web page hosting Qlik Sense content.
-Please contact the web service provider or web server administrator for further troubleshooting and configuration.
+If the allow list and CORS protection have been configured correctly in Qlik Sense, but the issue continues, the root cause may be your web portal or web page host's configuration.
+Contact the web service provider or web server administrator for further troubleshooting and configuration.

 Is `Access-Control-Allow-Origin` still required in Qlik Sense May 2025?
 I found it to be set automatically if I access a mashup from https://localhost:3000, the header is https://localhost:3000, if I access it from https://localhost:3001, it is https://localhost:3000.
 If I access it from https://hostname/extensions/myextension/index.html , the header is not there (as the origin is the same as the engine api requests, the header is not necessary).